jefelewis/eia-rest-api-to-graphql/README.md

 The data comes directly from the United States Energy Information Administration's REST API.
 The REST endpoints have been mapped as GraphQL types and resolvers.
 A summary of endpoints and documentation can be found here: https://www.eia.gov/opendata/commands.php

 - API Key is required.
+You can sign up for a free API Key [here](https://www.eia.gov/opendata/register.php).

 ## Built With
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Programming Language